ichiche/Azure-PowerShell/Well-Architected/README.md

    - Not support to detect a deleted VM but backup copy exist in a Recovery Service Vault
 - Not Support to list the Azure File Share with/without backup enabled
    - Although RunAs account with read only permission is capable to retrieve Azure File Share Backup Copy by running Get-AzRecoveryServicesBackupProtectionPolicy, it is not able to list Azure File Share of all storage account without access key or using read only access account
-- Clarify the backup status SQL Server in Azure VM replied on Resource Type **Microsoft.SqlVirtualMachine/SqlVirtualMachines**
+- Backup status SQL Server in Azure VM
+   - Clarification is relying on Resource Type **Microsoft.SqlVirtualMachine/SqlVirtualMachines**
    - Azure VM Agent has to function properly in order to reflect whether SQL Server is installed on Azure VM
    - Support to query the Databases that enable backup, not support to query the Databases that has not enable backup